 Round-trip time from trailhead: approximately 8 hours

-More information about hiking Hakusan at this website.
+More information about hiking Hakusan at their official website.